bjchris32/bjchris32.github.io/_drafts/2024-12-09-kaggle-feature-engineering.markdown

 > The model can trivially predict Sales = 210 since the feature already "cheats."

-### Problem 3: What are the features in unsupervised machine learning?
+### Problem 3: How to create features in unsupervised machine learning?
 > In the context of feature engineering for prediction, you could think of an unsupervised algorithm as a "feature discovery" technique.
 > ...
 > Adding a feature of cluster labels can help machine learning models untangle complicated relationships of space or proximity.

 ### What did I learn?
 * Why clustering?